Implementation of Time-Varying Controllers for a Nonholonomic Mobile Robot: Experimental Studies: Experimental Implementation

 \subsection{Experimental Results}

 For all experiments, the initial state is set to $x^0=(-0.5, -0.5, 0)^\top$, and the target state is $x^*=(0, 0, 0)^\top$.
 The robot stops automatically if it is in the vicinity of that goal point to obtain comparable convergence time results.
+More precisely, an orientation angle tolerance of $\Delta x_3 = 0.05~rad$ was chosen for all parameter sets (see (\ref{pset:P1}), (\ref{pset:P2}), (\ref{pset:P3}), (\ref{pset:P4})).
+While for (P1) and (P2) we chose a target distance tolerance of $\sqrt{x_1^2 + x_2^2} \leq 0.005~m$, for (P3) and (P4) we chose a target distance tolerance of $\sqrt{x_1^2 + x_2^2} \leq 0.03~m$ due to longer convergence times.
 The translational and angular velocities are governed by the control law~\eqref{velControls},~\eqref{aPot} with the frequency parameter $\omega = 2\pi$ (i.e., $\varepsilon = 1$) and the gain $\gamma = 0.05$.
 It is important to note that theoretical analyses typically assume sufficiently high control frequencies.
 However, the robot's physical constraints prevent operation at large frequency ranges.
 So, to adjust control bounds to the admissible range $|u_1(t)|\le 0.22$, $|u_2(t)|\le 2.84$, we select relatively small values of $\omega$ and $\gamma$.
 Moreover, since larger admissible values are allowed for $u_2$, we choose $k_1 < k_2$.
-This choice avoids the need to further reduce $\omega$ and $\gamma$ while still satisfying the input constraints. \\ For the experimental validation, we use the Lyapunov function candidate~\eqref{V_alpha} and controls of the form~\eqref{velControls},~\eqref{aPot} with one of the following sets of parameters:
+This choice avoids the need to further reduce $\omega$ and $\gamma$ while still satisfying the input constraints.\\ For the experimental validation, we use the Lyapunov function candidate~\eqref{V_alpha} and controls of the form~\eqref{velControls},~\eqref{aPot} with one of the following sets of parameters:

 In Experiments~1 and~2, we examine two different parameter selections $(P1)$ and $(P2)$ with the standard sum-of-squares Lyapunov function candidate $V_1(x)=x_1^2 + x_2^2 + x_3^2$.
-By comparing the trajectories plots in these two experiment in Figs.~2 and~3, we observe that the first choice of control coefficients $k_1=0.5$ and $k_2=8$ demonstrates a better transient performance, so this choice is used in subsequent experiments.
+By comparing the trajectories plots in these two experiment in~Figs.~2 and~3, we observe that the first choice of control coefficients $k_1=0.5$ and $k_2=8$ demonstrates a better transient performance, so this choice is used in subsequent experiments.